 Normally, changes in our weather are accompanied by bumps or waves.
 Most horizontal motion in the air is caused by systems that follow features such as storms and slide across either the upper-air or surface weather map.
 They call this transformation.
 And systems at these altitudes have a minimum change in size over time and distance.

 Technically we call this the level of non-divergence, the LND.
 And it happens about halfway up the troposphere, the lowest major layer of the atmosphere.

 Wouldn't it be cool to get your pilot's license and chase storms in a plane.
 It might be better to use a rented one.

-How many different ways can air flow?
-To help you figure out how to read meteorological weather maps with their curves and special symbols, you might want to understand these four quantities used to describe flow characteristics so you can read meteorological weather maps:
+You might see how many different ways air can flow.
+To help you figure out how to read meteorological weather maps with their curves and special symbols, try to understand these four quantities used to describe flow characteristics so you can read meteorological weather maps:

 – chasing storms horizontally across the map.
 Storms move from one place to another,

 2) Deformation – change in shape, like squeezing a ball of dough without changing its size.
 Like other fluid bodies, weather systems change shape all the time.

 3) Divergence (and convergence) – spreading out and increasing (or decreasing) a parcel's flow area, or apparent size.
 This one relates to changes in a storm's intensity, and

 4) Vorticity – rotation about a vertical axis, which may also be moving.
 Vorticity tends to be a good indicator of precipitation intensity.
 It may also lead to tornadoes.